OracularIS/mocaclient/docs/advance-operations.md

 The Client-side Load feature provides several options for inserting, updating, loading, and unloading data within the current tab of the client interface.

 - **MLoad current tab**: Allows you to load the data in the .csv’s selected into the environment of the current tab.
 Filenames are expected to be the table name to load, have the table name after 2 underscores (i.e. USR-DDA__dda_mst.csv), or have the table name then a dash (i.e prtmst-30870.csv).
-Any errors will displayed in a popup box.
+Any errors will displayed in a pop-up box.

 - **MUnload current tab**: This works the same as MLoad, but removes the data instead.